broeser/feeld/README.md

  - Entry        – default data entry
  - Select       – data entry by selecting one (or more) of several values

+These Fields are supplied with feeld, if you are also using symfony/console:

+ - SymfonyConsoleEntry
+ - SymfonyConsoleCheckbox _planned, coming soon_
+ - SymfonyConsoleSelect _planned, coming soon_

 If you want to create your own Fields, you can either use the **CommonProperties\Field**-trait (in combination with the
 \Wellid\SanitorBridgeTrait if your field shall be sanitizable and validatable)